keesiemeijer/wp-plugin-parser/README.md

 Tested up to: 4.9
 Parsed JSON: 4.9

 This plugin parses WordPress plugins to see which (PHP, WP, plugin) functions and classes they use.
 The [WP Parser](https://github.com/WordPress/phpdoc-parser) plugin is used to parse the plugins.

-After parsing the results are displayed and the minimum `Requires at least` version is calculated.
-It also displays a notice if deprecated functions or classes are used by the plugin.
+After parsing the minimum `Requires at least` version is calculated.
+Warnings are displayed if `deprecated` WordPress functions or classes are used by a plugin.
+Blacklisted functions, you can set in the settings page, also generate warnings if found.

 To get the relevant WordPress information (since, deprecated etc) this plugin references JSON files (created by the [WP Parser JSON](https://github.com/keesiemeijer/wp-parser-json) plugin).